 Some examples of other non-payable medical expenses are:

 It is important to understand which non-medical expenses will not be covered under health insurance so that you are not unprepared when the time comes to pay off the bills.
 Apart from learning about the list of non-medical expenses as prescribed by the IRDAI, it is also your responsibility to read your health insurance policy document and understand any other medical or non-medical expenses which will not be covered under the policy.
 Make sure you also read all the terms and conditions applicable to your health insurance.

 We purchase health insurance in order to make sure that we do not have to pay large sums of money out of pocket in the event of a medical emergency.
 However, as per its nature, your insurance policy is meant to only cover your medical treatment and may not cover the various other non-medical expenses that you may incur during treatment.
-These may need to be paid for out of your own pocket.
-If you are looking to purchase a health insurance policy, the Finserv MARKETS website has a number of options.
-You can visit the Finserv MARKETS website in order to choose a health insurance policy that fits all your needs.
+These may need to be paid out of your own pocket.
+If you are looking to purchase a health insurance policy, the Bajaj Markets website has a number of options.

 Non-medical costs are a part of your overall treatment costs, but may not be linked specifically to your medical procedures.
 Thus, many insurers do not cover these expenses in their plans.

 While medicines are valuable, other non-medical items in insurance such as tissue, gauze and gloves are not inherently that expensive, though these costs can add up over the course of your hospital stay.
 If you want extra peace of mind, you can keep track of how much is being used and when.